 The term “party wall” in a planned development usually means a wall, fence, or other building element that sits on the border of two or more lots.
 Sometimes the CC&Rs will define “party wall” more broadly so that it includes any building element that is within a prescribed distance of the lot border.
 Where party walls exist, the CC&Rs will usually allocate responsibility for maintenance, impose restrictions on alterations, and provide access rights for maintenance.
 When the CC&Rs are silent on any of these issues, general rules of law apply.
-These laws are complex and beyond the scope of the Condominium Bluebook.
+These laws are complex and beyond the scope of this article.
 For additional information, consult an attorney.

 Partition and Combination